SSoelvsten/bdd-benchmark/README.md

 | Apply operations  |              76 |
 | Initial BDD size  | (64-N+1)(N+1)-1 |

-### Picotrav
-This benchmark is a small recreation of the _Nanotrav_ example provided with the CUDD library.
-Given a hierarchical circuit in (a subset of the) [Berkeley Logic Interchange Format (BLIF)](https://course.ece.cmu.edu/~ee760/760docs/blif.pdf) a BDD is created for every net; dereferencing BDDs for intermediate nets after they have been used for the last time.
-If two _.blif_ files are given, then BDDs for both are constructed and every output net is compared for equality.

-BDD variables represent the value of inputs.
-Hence, a good variable ordering is important for a high performance.
-To this end, one can use various variable orderings derived from the given net.

-- `INPUT`: Use the order in which they are declared in the input _.blif_ file.

-- `DFS`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.

-- `LEVEL`: Variables are ordered based on the deepest reference by another net.
-  Ties are broken based on the declaration order in the input (`INPUT`).

-- `LEVEL_DFS`: Similar to `LEVEL` but ties are broken based on the ordering in `DFS` rather than `INPUT`.

-- `RANDOM`: A randomized ordering of variables.

-The _.blif_ file(s) is given with the `-f` parameter (_F1_ and _F2_ Make
-variables) and the variable order with `-o` (_O_ for Make).
-You can find multiple inputs in the _benchmarks/_ folder.

-Note, that the memory you set is only for the BDD package.
-So, the program will either use swap or be killed if the BDD package takes up more memory in conjunction with auxiliary data structures.

 ## SAT Solver Benchmarks
 We have a few benchmarks using a simple SAT Solver based on the description in [[Pan04; Section 2](#references)].